chloetai123/IST3134-Group-Assignment/Q1_Analysis/README.md

 ## 📌 Problem Statement

-This task analyzes user sentiment on Steam game reviews using Hadoop MapReduce (JAR executed in AWS EMR).
+This task analyzes user sentiment on Steam game reviews using Hadoop MapReduce (executed in AWS EMR).
 The objectives are:

 - Count the number of **positive** and **negative** reviews per game.
 - Compute the **positive review ratio** for each game.